Penn’s Thomas becomes first transgender woman to win NCAAs

 Thomas, the University of Pennsylvania senior who entered the NCAA women’s swimming and diving championships as the top seed, had a season-best time of 4 minutes, 33.24 seconds.

-”I didn’t have a whole lot of expectation for this meet,” said Thomas, a former male swimmer for Pennsylvania. ”I was just happy to be here and race and compete the best I could.”
+”I didn’t have a whole lot of expectation for this meet,” Thomas said. ”I was just happy to be here and race and compete the best I could.”

 Virginia’s Emma Weyant was second at 4:34.99.